Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>

 1. Can we build Free style Fiori application and deploy them on BTP ?
-2. Is it possible to show an example of freestlye app using CAPM odata ?
+2. Is it possible to show an example of free style app using CAPM OData ?
 3. If i want to build freestyle Fiori app as a separate microservice, what is the option for me ?
-4. I have heard about central Fioir launchpad in SAP BTP, waht is it and how to use ?
+4. I have heard about central Fiori launchpad in SAP BTP, what is it and how to use ?
 5. My company is building html5 apps in BTP which they call as Fiori apps, how it is different ?
-6. If I want to build multiple FIori apps on single odata offered by CAPM, what is the best practise ?
+6. If I want to build multiple Fiori apps on single OData offered by CAPM, what is the best practice ?
 7. When Fiori app is deployed Fiori, it was deployed as Node JS application, how can we deploy it as an independent Fiori app ?
 8. What is managed app router, I have heard about it but never used it?